Navid200/xDrip/docs/Engineering-Mode.md

 Then, type "enable engineering mode" without the quotes.

-To disable engineering mode, disable it on the page at Settings &#8722;> Less common settings &#8722;> Other misc option.
+To disable engineering mode, disable it on the page at Settings &#8722;> Less common settings &#8722;> Other misc options.